Icohedron/XPBottler/README.md

 *Still in development/testing*

 # WARNING: avoid using this plugin (for now)
-There is [a bug](https://github.com/SpongePowered/SpongeVanilla/issues/340) in the way Sponge handles player experience data which may cause experience to be completely inacurrate or change unpredictably
+There are several bugs in the way Sponge handles player experience data which may cause experience to be completely inacurrate or change unpredictably.
+Read more about it [here](https://github.com/Icohedron/XPBottler/issues/2)

 ## Features
 - Create experience bottles (Bottle o' Enchanting) to store player experience in